Menu

 Visit Taormina

 Taormina is a small medieval town set on a hill with spectacular sea views.
-You can visit the ancient Greek theatre or enjoy the beaches.
+You can visit the ancient Greek theatre, enjoy the beaches or take a trip out to sea to see the dolphins.

 Where to stay in Taormina ?